ogioncz/eudyptes/README.md

 gulp
 ```

 Server should also have right to write into *temp* and *log* directories.
-Finally you’ll have to set the database in *app/config/config.local.neon* and also import SQL to your database.
+Finally you’ll have to set the database in *app/config/config.local.neon* (see *config.local.neon.default*) and also import SQL to your database.